Size Isn't Everything: Content

 The first track "Paying the Price of Love" has numerous "alternate mixes" available in different releases.
 "Kiss of Life" is an energetic rock/dance hybrid with an impressively complex vocal line involving distinctive Robin and Barry's solo vocals as well as the group's vocals.
 "Omega Man" and "Above and Beyond" feature lead vocals by Maurice Gibb.
 On "Haunted House", Barry commented in an interview with Q magazine, "I guess you could say the song's about divorce".
 According to Robin, "Heart Like Mine" was inspired by Enya's moody songs, and he gets some of the slow dreamy feel of her music.
 "Blue Island" was dedicated to the children of the former Yugoslavia and according to Barry that the song was the nicest track they had ever written.

 "For Whom the Bell Tolls" became the biggest hit on Size Isn't Everything.
 The last track, "Decadance" was a new remix of the classic No. 1 hit "You Should Be Dancing", which was included only on the European version of the album.
 The unison scream of the line ("My baby moves at midnight") by Barry at 2:20 was first sung to the public back in 1989, towards the end of the One for All Tour in Melbourne.

+The album cover photograph features the Old City Hall of Miami Beach in the background.